Alexandre Pato: Internacional

 Pato started his career at Internacional's youth teams, gaining a lot of visibility on his skills, strength and technique.
 At 16, he was already playing in the Brazilian under-20 championship, where Inter defeated Grêmio 4–0 in the final.
 Pato was that tournament's top scorer.

-Pato signed his first professional contract with Sport Club Internacional to compete in brazilian championship of 2006 with the first team.
+Pato signed his first professional contract with Internacional to compete in the Brazilian championship of 2006 with the first team.
 At the age of 17, in November that same year, his debut finally happened at the Estádio Palestra Itália against São Paulo team Palmeiras for the Campeonato Brasileiro.
 Alexandre Pato met and surpassed any and all expectations of what was expected of him as he scored his first professional goal within the first minute of the game.
 The rest of his participation was spent dribbling and confusing defenders as he made two assists (and almost scoring another himself) to help Internacional rout Palmeiras 4–1.
 He was substituted off in the 77th minute.

 Pato was included in the Internacional squad that won the 2006 FIFA Club World Cup.
 He scored against Egyptian club Al Ahly in the semi-finals.
 At the age of 17 years and 102 days, this made Pato the youngest goalscorer at a senior men's FIFA tournament.
 He broke the record of Pelé, who was 17 years and 239 days old when he scored against Wales at the 1958 FIFA World Cup.

 Keeping up with his promising figure, Pato debuted at the Campeonato Gaúcho on 24 February against Veranópolis and scored a goal in the 2–1 victory.
 He also debuted in Copa Libertadores on 28 February against Emelec of Ecuador (also his first game at Beira-Rio) and scored once during the 3–0 thumping.
 But the biggest highlight of Pato's time with Internacional was during the Recopa Sudamericana, as he helped Internacional win their first ever title of that competition.
 Against Pachuca of Mexico, he scored one goal in the 2–1 defeat in Mexico.
-But on the return game on 7 June and with more than 51,000 Colorados present, Pato had a great performance as he scored once to lead the team to win their third international title.
+But, on the return game on 7 June, and with more than 51,000 Colorados present, Pato had a great performance as he scored once to lead the team to win their third international title.